Top 10 Best Rap Lyricists of All Time

 1 Eminem Eminem, born Marshall Bruce Mathers III, is an American rapper, actor and music producer born on October 17, 1972 in St. Joseph, Missouri.
 Eminem has sold over 300 million records making him the bestselling hip-hop artist of all time.
 In addition to his solo career, he is a member of D12 and (with Royce... read more

 It's not a surprise that he is my favorite rapper.
-Still, he is a shorty we kept telling he wouldn't make it because he is white.
-Yes, Biggie is great, yes Tupac is amazing, Nas is awesome, but imagine how good Eminem had to be just to sell albums like he did, have so many fans, and have the career he had.
+Still, he is someone we kept telling wouldn't make it because he is white.
+Yes, Biggie is great, yes Tupac is amazing, and Nas is awesome, but imagine how good Eminem had to be just to sell albums like he did, have so many fans, and maintain the career he had.
 He could make an album just with freestyles!
 The words come naturally to him, no doubt.
-He is born to be the best.
+He was born to be the best.
 Both Slim Shady and Marshall Mathers have insane and shocking lyrics.
 He is definitely untouchable.
-I don't even think there is a single word in "Lose Yourself" that does not rhyme with something else.
-He is the only one that can make "sandwich rhymes" like he does.
+I don't think there's a single word in "Lose Yourself" that doesn't rhyme with something else.
+He is the only one who can make "sandwich rhymes" like he does.

 2 Tupac Tupac Amaru Shakur, also known as 2Pac, was an American rapper and actor born on June 16, 1971 in East Harlem, New York.
 Tupac sold over 75 million records worldwide and has been referred to in multiple major publications such as Rolling Stone as one of the greatest music artists of all time.
 2Pac was... read more